US STOCKS-Wall St tumbles, hit by weak earnings, China

 * GE, Honeywell blame strong dollar for lower revenue

-April 17 Wall Street tumbled on Friday, with the major indexes down one percent or more, on investor concerns over new regulations in China, Greece's debt negotiations and disappointing earnings reports from U.S. corporations.
+April 17 Wall Street opened sharply lower on Friday, with the major indexes falling one percent or more, on investor concerns over a clamp-down on margin trading in China and a number of disappointing earnings reports from U.S. corporations.

-All ten major S&P 500 sectors lost ground, with the S&P Financials index losing 1.24 percent and the S&P Consumer Discretionary index off by 1.27 percent.
+All ten major sectors posted declines with the S&P Financial losing 1.31 percent and the S&P Consumer Discretionary off by 1.37 percent.

-"Today, it just seems the wall of worry is higher than it's been in a while because of Greece, oil, earnings and economic data from the past few days," said Jeffrey Carbone, senior partner, Cornerstone Financial Partners, in Cornelius, NC.
+"Today there is a confluence of excuses to move lower.
+There isn't one single good reason to move higher," said Anastasia Amoroso, global market strategist for J.P.
+Morgan Asset Management.

-Dow component American Express, the world's largest credit card issuer, was the biggest drag on the index.
-It fell 4.3 percent to $77.37 after revenue missed analysts' estimates, partly due to the currency impact.
+Dow component American Express, the world's largest credit card issuer, was down 4.7 percent to $77.27 after revenue fell short of analysts' estimates, hurt by currency and the loss of several co-branded tie-ups.

 Chinese authorities lifted restrictions on short-selling while also warning against excessive borrowing on margin, two developments that could pressure that market.